ffx14/apini/docs/docs/roadmap.md

 Goal is to have a way for inter-chain transfers without using bridges.

 10. **Q3 2022** - Bring coins from chains without smart contracts
-Bring BTC, LTC, DODGE to apini
+Bring BTC, LTC, DOGE to apini

 11. **Q4 2022** - Validator stake as collateral